JamesDeChavez/MERNApolloGQLTemplate/README.md

 ### `yarn start`

-To run client and server for application, using nodemon
+To concurrently run client and server for application

 ### `yarn client`